-Here with Dignity ~ Honoring Your Wishes
+Honoring Your Wishes with Dignity

-Advanced Care Planning
+Advance Care Planning

-Know your Options and document your decisions.
+Know your options and document your decisions.

 Hospice is here to help educate you and your family about advance directives and advance care planning.
-We can also help you take the right steps toward having difficult conversations with your loved ones and making your healthcare wishes known.
+We can also help you take the right steps toward having difficult conversations with your loved ones and making your health care wishes known.

+A Health Care Proxy will ensure your wishes are honored if and when you are unable to make decisions for yourself.
 Your decision to accept or reject medical treatment, including life-sustaining procedures, ultimately depends upon your personal wishes, values, and beliefs.
 Using an Advance Directive form, such as a Health Care Proxy, will help your family and friends understand your wishes and will give both you and them peace of mind.

 Everyone over the age of 18 needs to appoint a Health Care Proxy* for these two situations: